RevealBi/Documentation/en/javascript/getting-started-aspnet.md

     <script type="text/javascript">
         $.ig.RevealSdkSettings.ensureFontsLoadedAsync().then(() => {
             var revealView = new $.ig.RevealView("#revealView");
-            revealView.dashboard = new $.ig.RVDashboard();
         });
     </script>
 }
 ```

 This JavaScript code first calls the `$.ig.RevealSdkSettings.ensureFontsLoadedAsync` to ensure that all fonts have been properly loaded.
 Next, we instaniate a new instance of the `RevealView` by creating a new `$.ig.RevealView` and passing in the `#revealView` selector.
-Finally, we set the `RevealView.Dashboard` to an instance of a new `$.ig.RVDashboard`.

 The final `Index.cshtml` file should look like this: